European Conservatives and Reformists Group

-The European Conservatives and Reformists (ECR) is a soft Eurosceptic, anti-federalist political group of the European Parliament.
-The ECR is the parliamentary group of the European Conservatives and Reformists Party (ECR Party) European political party (formerly known as the Alliance of Conservatives and Reformists in Europe (2016–2019) or Alliance of European Conservatives and Reformists (2009–2016), but also includes MEPs from four other European parties and thirteen MEPs without European party affiliation.
+The European Conservatives and Reformists Group (ECR Group or simply ECR) is a national conservative, soft Eurosceptic, and anti-federalist political group of the European Parliament.
+The ECR is the parliamentary group of the European Conservatives and Reformists Party (ECR Party) European political party, but also includes MEPs from other European parties and MEPs without European party affiliation.

-Ideologically, the group is broadly eurosceptic, anti-federalist and right-wing.
-The main objective of the ECR is to oppose unchecked European integration, enlargement and potential evolution of the European Union (EU) into a Federal European Superstate on the basis of Eurorealism, and to ensure the EU does not heavily encroach on matters of state and domestic and regional decision making within EU member countries.
-It also advocates for free market policies and stricter controls on immigration.
-The ECR contains factions of socially conservative, right-wing populist, liberal conservative, Christian democrat, and national conservative parties who all subscribe to an anti-federalist and eurorealist or euro-critical stance.
-Within the ECR, some parties and MEPs promote soft euroscepticism, (as opposed to a total rejection of the existence of the EU characterized by anti-EU-ism or hard euroscepticism), by calling for democratic reform of the EU, more transparency, changes to the Eurozone and EU migration/asylum policies, and the curbing some of the EU's powers and bureaucracy whilst maintaining unrestricted free trade and cooperation between nations.
+Ideologically, the group is broadly eurosceptic, anti-federalist and right-wing, with far-right factions.
+The stated objective of the ECR is to oppose unchecked European integration, enlargement and potential evolution of the European Union (EU) into a federal European superstate on the basis of Eurorealism, and to ensure the EU does not heavily encroach on matters of state and domestic and regional decision making within EU member countries.
+It also advocates for stricter controls on immigration.
+The ECR contains factions of socially conservative, right-wing populist, liberal conservative, Christian democratic, far-right, and national conservative parties who all subscribe to an anti-federalist and a eurorealist or euro-critical stance.

+The ECR promotes soft Euroscepticism, as opposed to a total rejection of the existence of the EU characterised by anti-EU-ism or hard euroscepticism, by calling for democratic reform of the EU, more transparency, changes to the Eurozone and EU migration/asylum policies, and the curbing some of the EU's powers and bureaucracy whilst maintaining unrestricted free trade and cooperation between nations.
 Other parties and individual MEPs within the group support complete withdrawal from the block, referendums on EU membership and opposition to the Eurozone.

-The ECR was founded around the Movement for European Reform after the 2009 European elections at the behest of British Conservative Party leader David Cameron.
-Currently it is the sixth-largest group in the European Parliament with 62 MEPs from 16 countries.
+The ECR was founded around the Movement for European Reform following the 2009 European elections at the behest of British Conservative Party leader David Cameron.

-Presently, the largest party in the group by number of MEPs is the Law and Justice (PiS) of Poland.
+During the tenth European Parliament, the largest party in the group by number of MEPs is Brothers of Italy (FdI), followed by Polish Law and Justice (PiS).

-Founding principles and ideology

-The genesis of the ECR dates back to 2005, and possibly earlier.
-A political group in the European Parliament cannot be officially recognised if it contains MEPs from only a single member state.
-Instead, it must meet the minimum threshold required by the European Parliament's Rules of Procedure.
-Any party seeking to create a group must therefore seek partners.
-The last mixed group in the European Parliament was forcibly dissolved.
-Since then, groups have been required to demonstrate ideological coherence.
-This is usually done by publishing a document (sometimes called a constituent declaration) stating the principles to which each group member is expected to adhere.
-The constituent declaration of the ECR has become known as the Prague Declaration.
-That document outlines the following principles: